Chas-Advance-Grupp-4/backend/docs/CI_tests_build_and_push_docker_image_v1_readme.md

 Docker images for develop and main is pushed with different tags (1.1, 1.2, ... and 2.0, 3.0, ...)

-Version number in docker image is maintained MANUALLY in VERSIONFILE, and the next image number should be entered in the file before push to docker hub.
-Just replace the exisiting number with the new.
+Version number in docker image is maintained automaticly via another Workflow that bumps version and creates a PR.
+Merge this PR with update to VERSION file to be able to build the image.
 The version number is used when the container is build and makes shore you know what version you are running by presenting it at container start.